MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Request-SPUpgradeEvaluationSite.md

 ```

 ## DESCRIPTION
-Use the Request-SPUpgradeEvaluationSite cmdlet to initiate a request to create temporary copy of a site collection at an auto-generated URL and upgrade the site collection to a newer experience.
+Use the `Request-SPUpgradeEvaluationSite` cmdlet to initiate a request to create temporary copy of a site collection at an auto-generated URL and upgrade the site collection to a newer experience.
 Users can view the site to see how their site will work in the new experience.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### -------------EXAMPLE------------ (SharePoint Server 2013)
+### ----------------------EXAMPLE-----------------------
 ```
 C:\PS>$site=Get-SPSite https://contoso.com/sites/TeamSite1